Why Are Hate Crimes Underreported in Quebec?

 Fear and anxiety, isolation, humiliation, depression, fear for the future, and frustration were some of the impacts on victims listed in the CDPDJ’s report summary.
 “You don’t want to live in that kind of society where you feel not safe.
 When it’s very bad times, you don’t want to go outside,” said Fatima Ahmad, a fourth year university student at McGill.

-When Bill 62 brie y passed in 2017, preventing those who cover their faces from accessing public services including public transit, she found herself feeling isolated.
+When Bill 62 briefly passed in 2017, preventing those who cover their faces from accessing public services including public transit, she found herself feeling isolated.

 Hate Acts vs. Hate Crime?